BeierZhu/EPD/README.md

 - FLUX support is fixed to `1024x1024`, `schedule_type=flowmatch`, and embedded guidance scale `3.5`.
 - The sampling scripts resolve FLUX locally first via `FLUX_MODEL_PATH` or the Hugging Face cache, then fall back to the Hugging Face repo id.
 Set `FLUX_ALLOW_REMOTE=1` when intentionally loading the gated Hugging Face repo instead of a local snapshot.
 - `exps/flux/flux-best.pkl` is the released RL-best inference checkpoint.
 FLUX training starts from `exps/flux/flux-start.pkl`, a manually initialized start table that `train_flux.sh` uses directly before PPO launch.
-- The official FLUX Euler baseline is available with `sample_flux_baseline.py --sampler flux`.

 **Solver metadata (read from predictor checkpoints)**